BubuDavid/SpoTwipy/README.md

 ### Installation

-1. Crate a [spotify app](https://developer.spotify.com/documentation/web-api/quick-start/) and save the client id and the client secet in a `.env` file inside your folder.
-Notice you have to save this things with the appropiate names as appear in the `app.py` file.
+1. Crate a [spotify app](https://developer.spotify.com/documentation/web-api/quick-start/) and save the client id and the client secret in a `.env` file inside your folder.
+Notice you have to save this things with the appropiate names as they appear in the `app.py` file.
 Notice you have to save a `SPOTIFY_CALLBACK_URI`, that is you callback url, I recomend you to just write `http://localhost:8888/spotify-callback` in your `.env` and in your app in the section of `callback uri`.
-2. Create a [twitter app]() almost identically as the spotify app but save all the keys they give you, you will not be able to retrieve those keys if you lose them.
-You would have to re-generate them.
+2. Create a [twitter app](https://developer.twitter.com/en) almost identically as the spotify app but save all the keys they give to you, you will not be able to retrieve those keys if you lose them, you will have to re-generate them if this happens.
 3. You have to create a env variable in the `.env` called `SECRET_KEY` and it can contain anything you want.
 4. Now you only have to go into your terminal, get into your root folder (not the Dev folder, the repository folder), and write